A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Motivational Example

+\paragraph{Opposing effects of biases} Sometimes the same piece of information can trigger opposing biases.
+Communicating the identity of the director of the movie can increase the plausibility due to the information bias, but if the specific director is not known to the user also decrease it through the ambiguity aversion bias.
+Figure~\ref{fig:example} also refers to the primacy effect and misunderstanding of ``and'', where the impact on plausibility largely depends on the context.
+For example, the year of the movie as the first provided information is overweighted due to the primacy effect, but the overall effect on plausibility will depend on how this information is perceived and aggregated by the analyst, which is determined by other factors.

-The analysis of relevant literature from cognitive science not only reveals applicable biases, but also sometimes provides methods for limiting their effect (debiasing).
-The standard way used in rule learning software for displaying rule confidence and support metrics is to use percentages, as in our example.
+\paragraph{Debiasing} Whether the biases listed in Figure~\ref{fig:example} apply depends, among other factors, on the analyst's background knowledge, quality of reasoning skills and statistical sophistication.
+An analysis of relevant literature from cognitive science not only reveals applicable biases but also sometimes provides methods for removing or limiting their effect (debiasing).
+Several debiasing techniques are also illustrated in Figure~\ref{fig:example}.
+In principle, we found three categories of debiasing techniques: \begin{inparaenum} \item Training users, \item Adapting learning algorithms, \item Adapting the representation of the model and/or the user interface. \end{inparaenum}

+\paragraph{1.
+Training users} In \cite{fong1986effects} (cf. also \cite{nisbett1983use,reagan1989variations}) it was shown that training can significantly improve statistical reasoning and help people better understand the importance of sample size ('law of large numbers'), which is instrumental for correctly interpreting statistical properties such as rule support and rule confidence.

+\paragraph{2.
+Adapting learning algorithms} One possibility in terms of adaptation of learning algorithms is to compute confidence intervals for rule confidence as proposed, e.g., in \cite{weiss2008statistical}.
+The support of a rule would then be---in a way---directly embedded into the presentation of rule confidence \cite{meo2010replacing}.
+Spurious rules with little statistical grounding may not be shown to the user at all.

+\paragraph{3.
+Adapting the representation} A common way used in rule learning software for displaying rule confidence and support metrics is to use percentages, as in our example.
 Extensive research in psychology has shown that if frequencies are used instead, then the number of errors in judgment drops \citep{gigerenzer1996reasoning,gigerenzer1995improve}.
-Reflecting these suggestions, the first rule in our example could be presented as follows: \mybox{ \textbf{Example.}
+Reflecting these suggestions, the hypothetical rule learnt from our movies recommendation dataset could be presented as shown in Figure~\ref{fig:supp-conf}.

-\begin{itemize} \item \texttt{IF a film is released in 2006 AND the language of the film is English THEN Rating is good. \\ In our data, there are 100 movies which match the conditions of this rule.
-Out of these, 80 are predicted correctly as having good rating.} \end{itemize} } Rules can be presented in different ways (as shown), and depending on the way the information is presented, humans may perceive their plausibility differently.
-In this particular example, confidence is no longer conveyed as a percentage "80\%" but using expression "80 out of 100".
-Support is presented as an absolute number (100) rather than as a percentage (10\%).
+Rules can be presented in different ways (as shown), and depending on the way the information is presented, humans may perceive their plausibility differently.
+In this particular example, confidence is no longer conveyed only as a percentage ``100\%'' but also using the expression ``2 out of 2''.
+Support is presented as an absolute number (2) rather than just a percentage (1\%).